ydb-platform/ydb-nodejs-sdk/src/query/CODE_DESIGN.md

 - Verify that a new session pool is created using RR endpoint enum

-- When endpoint dies, all sesssions reletaed to it are also dye
+- When endpoint dies, all sessions reletaed to it are also dye

 ## Issues: